PelionIoT/mbl-docs/Docs/mbl_cli/usage.md

 You can update the device's root file system (rootfs) and applications.
 Update of boot loaders, the Linux kernel and other components will be supported in later versions.

-Device update uses the `mbl-firmware-update-manager`:
+Device update uses the `mbl-firmware-update-manager`, which is part of MBL:

 ```
 $ mbl-firmware-update-manager -h